-You can think of an EV battery as a new kind of fuel tank, as it effectively stores the fuel used to propel the vehicle.
+You can think of the high voltage battery pack in an EV as a new kind of fuel tank, as it effectively stores the fuel used to propel the vehicle.
 If you’re considering buying an EV, it’s important to understand the three main aspects of this ‘fuel tank’ – its capacity, charging and range.

 An EV’s battery is rated in kilowatts per hour (kWh) - a measurement of electricity for the amount of energy expended in 60 minutes by one kilowatt of power.
 So the more kWh the battery capacity has, the longer the vehicle range.